Cable Assembly

 Best fit is equipment where a display or imaging signal has little tolerance for pair mismatch, poor shielding, or connector ambiguity.

-Medical and thermal imaging
+Medical and imaging modules

 Compact LVDS and micro-coax cable assemblies for imaging modules, probe interfaces, diagnostic screens, and sensor heads where cable handling and inspection records matter.